 Further LED Innovation

 Flexible LEDs have been created for things like foldable smartphones and wearable electronics.
 Researchers in China at Zhejiang University have even succeeded in creating transparent and flexible LED screens.
 The screens are manufactured using silver nanowires that improve upon current and past manufacturing methods.
 Previous methods have proved to be both expensive and result in a brittle, non-transparent product.
 This new method is not only less expensive, but also yields a transparent, flexible result.

 To create the nanowires, the network of wires was etched on a plastic and glass substrate that was then treated and coated.
 The group found that the strips of nanowire exhibited high optical conductivity and low resistance, which is desirable.
-The group was able to demonstrate that a screen with silver nanowire circuitry was able to be emit red, green, and blue light with differing biases, just as current displays do.
+They also demonstrated that a screen with silver nanowire circuitry was able to emit red, green, and blue lights under different biases, just as current displays do.
 This highlights the potential for silver nanowires to replace standard displays.
-They are committing to further research on how best to protect and maintain the circuitry, since it would be needed before attempting to successfully integrate it into a commercial product.
+The group is committing to further research on how best to protect and maintain the circuitry, since it would be needed before attempting to successfully integrate into a commercial product.
 They anticipate that these nanowires could also bring many new possibilities to built-in displays in windows and buildings.